paulxl/EventTrackerProject/README.md

 * The first four people have been hardcoded using MySQL Workbench and all functions work.
 * The database has eight columns including an auto-generated id field.
 They include the following: username(preferable a email address), password, firstname, lastname, active(boolean, to indicate availability), size(as in dog size they are willing to foster, later to be turned into enum), and finally; breeds(as in if they have a preference).
 Username, password, firstname, and lastname are not-null fields and must be filled-in.
 The rest are optional.

+## How To Use Update:
+This app now has a front end that can be run on a local server and when added to my AWS, can be ran on the web.

 ### Technologies Used:
 * Spring Tool Suite 4
 * Java (JPA/Spring Boot/Gradel)